-- general economic conditions, either nationally or in our market areas, that are worse than expected; - changes in the level and direction of loan delinquencies and write-offs and changes in estimates of the adequacy of the allowance for loan losses; - our ability to access cost-effective funding; - fluctuations in real estate values and both residential and commercial real estate market conditions; - demand for loans and deposits in our market area; - our ability to implement and change our business strategies; - competition among depository and other financial institutions, including with respect to our ability to charge overdraft fees; - inflation and changes in the interest rate environment, that reduce our margins and yields, our mortgage banking revenues, the fair value of financial instruments, including our mortgage servicing rights asset, or our level of loan originations, or increase the level of defaults, losses and prepayments on loans we have made and make; - adverse changes in the securities or secondary mortgage markets; - changes in laws or government regulations or policies affecting financial institutions, including changes in regulatory fees, capital requirements and insurance premiums; - monetary and fiscal policies of the U.S. Government, including policies of the U.S. Treasury and the Federal Reserve Board; - changes in the quality or composition of our loan or investment portfolios; - technological changes that may be more difficult or expensive than expected;
+- general economic conditions, either nationally or in our market areas, including recessionary pressures and supply chain disruptions that are worse than expected; - changes in the level and direction of loan delinquencies and write-offs and changes in estimates of the adequacy of the allowance for credit losses; - our ability to access cost-effective funding; - changes in liquidity, including the size and composition of our deposit portfolio and the percentage of uninsured deposits in the portfolio; - fluctuations in real estate values and both residential and commercial real estate market conditions; - demand for loans and deposits in our market area; - our ability to implement and change our business strategies; - competition among depository and other financial institutions; - inflation and changes in the interest rate environment, that reduce our margins and yields, our mortgage banking revenues, the fair value of financial instruments, including our mortgage servicing rights asset, or our level of loan originations, or increase the level of defaults, losses and prepayments on loans we have made and make; - adverse changes in the securities or secondary mortgage markets; - changes in laws or government regulations or policies affecting financial institutions, including changes in regulatory fees, capital requirements and insurance premiums; - monetary and fiscal policies of the U.S. Government, including policies of the U.S. Treasury and the Federal Reserve Board; - changes in the quality or composition of our loan or investment portfolios; - technological changes that may be more difficult or expensive than expected;

-- the inability of third-party providers to perform as expected; - a failure or breach of our operational or security systems or infrastructure, including cyberattacks; - our ability to manage market risk, credit risk and operational risk; - our ability to enter new markets successfully and capitalize on growth opportunities; - our ability to successfully integrate into our operations any assets, liabilities, customers, systems and management personnel we have acquired or may acquire and our ability to realize related revenue synergies and cost savings within expected time frames, and any goodwill charges related thereto; - changes in consumer spending, borrowing and savings habits; - changes in accounting policies and practices, as may be adopted by the bank regulatory agencies, the Financial Accounting Standards Board, the Securities and Exchange Commission or the Public Company Accounting Oversight Board; - the effects of any national or global conflict, war or act or terrorism; - the ability of t he U.S. Government to remain open, function properly and manage federal debt limits - our ability to retain key employees; - the effects of natural or man-made disasters; - the impact of the COVID-19 pandemic or any other pandemic on our operations and financial results and those of our customers; - our compensation expense associated with equity allocated or awarded to our employees; and - changes in the financial condition, results of operations or future prospects of issuers of securities that we own; - the risk related to recent and potential bank failures.
+- the inability of third-party providers to perform as expected; - a failure or breach of our operational or security systems or infrastructure, including cyberattacks; - our ability to manage market risk, credit risk and operational risk; - our ability to enter new markets successfully and capitalize on growth opportunities; - our ability to successfully integrate into our operations any assets, liabilities, customers, systems and management personnel we have acquired or may acquire and our ability to realize related revenue synergies and cost savings within expected time frames, and any goodwill charges related thereto; - changes in consumer spending, borrowing and savings habits; - changes in accounting policies and practices, as may be adopted by the bank regulatory agencies, the Financial Accounting Standards Board, the Securities and Exchange Commission or the Public Company Accounting Oversight Board; - global or national war, conflict or acts or terrorism; - our ability to retain key employees; - the effects of natural or man-made disasters and extreme weather events; - changes in our ability to pay dividends, either at current rates or at all; - our compensation expense associated with equity allocated or awarded to our employees; - changes in the financial condition, results of operations or future prospects of issuers of securities that we own; and - the risk related to recent and potential bank failures.